 His father was even the team captain with a record in the weight throw.
 He was even the number three best athlete in the hammer throw in his days.

 Growing up, Mattis was inspired by his father.
 So, despite having financial hardship, he didn’t give up on his dreams.

 Things weren’t easy when he passed out from college.
 He got a job at a good company but left it behind to pursue his dreams in sports.

 He has shared that while preparing for the 2020 Olympics, he used to do all kinds of jobs, from marketing for a local pharmacy to tutoring, just for some extra cash.

 He used to take care of his living expenses with only 25 to 30 thousand USD a year.
 He even struggled to manage the money between his car and his apartment.
-He used to buy groceries from the local farmer’s market as it was cheaper than the supermarkets.
+He used to buy groceries from the local farmer’s market, which was cheaper than the supermarkets.

-He struggled for a while, but all his hard work and dedication paid off as he made it to the national Olympic team after winning the third palace in the trial.
+He struggled for a while, but all his hard work and dedication paid off as he made it to the national Olympic team after winning third place in the trial.

 Besides being a hardworking and down-to-earth athlete, Mattis is also a social activist who has taken a stand against racial injustice in the USA.

 Even during the 2020 Olympics, he raised his fist to start conversations.
 He also shared that the George Floyd incident affected him a lot.

 The three-time All-American has been dating his beautiful girlfriend, Allie Zamarian, since 2016.